felixjchen/calcifer/playground/react/readme.txt

-This playground has node, create-react-app, vim, git and curl.

-Port 80 on your playground is reverse proxied from https://{id}.project-calcifer.ml, this link can be found in the share tab.
+Alpine container with create-react-app, node, npm, vim, git and curl.
+Port 80 on your playground is reverse proxied from https://{id}.project-calcifer.ml, see the share tab.

-NOTE: Given this current url, anyone can see this environment.
-Therefore please do not put any credentials on this service.
+WARNING: Given the edit link, anyone can see this environment, please do not put any credentials on this service.

 Try:
 npx create-react-app my-app
 cd my-app
 PORT=80 npm run start
-* go see the service link